triton-inference-server/server/docs/optimization.rst

 throughput of about 200 inferences per second.
 Note how there is a significant throughput increase going from one concurrent request to two concurrent requests and then throughput levels off.
-With one concurrent request the inference server is idle during the time when the response is returned to the client and the next request is received at the server.
-Throughput increases with a concurrency of 2 because the inference server overlaps the processing of one request with the communication of the other.
-Because we are running perf\_client on the same system as the inference server, 2 requests are enough to completely hide the communication latency.
+With one concurrent request Triton is idle during the time when the response is returned to the client and the next request is received at the server.
+Throughput increases with a concurrency of 2 because Triton overlaps the processing of one request with the communication of the other.
+Because we are running perf\_client on the same system as Triton, 2 requests are enough to completely hide the communication latency.

 Optimization Settings
 ---------------------

-For most models, the inference server feature that provides the largest performance improvement is the :ref:`section-dynamic-batcher`.
+For most models, the Triton feature that provides the largest performance improvement is the :ref:`section-dynamic-batcher`.
 If your model does not support batching then you can skip ahead to :ref:`section-opt-model-instances`.

 .. _section-opt-dynamic-batcher: